adambard/learnxinyminutes-docs/racket.html.markdown

 (swap! a b)
 (printf "tmp = ~a; a = ~a; b = ~a\n" tmp a b) ; tmp is unaffected

-;; But the are still code transformations, for example:
+;; But they are still code transformations, for example:
 (define-syntax-rule (bad-while condition body ...)
   (when condition
     body ...